shrimpsizemoose/card-deck-api/README.md

 For simplicity, all cards are coded with a 2-3 characters string, like "KD" for "King of Diamonds", "AS" for "Ace of Spades", "10C" for "Ten of Clubs", and so on.
 The user can provide a subset of card codes when creating a card, but unknown codes will be ignored.

+The service does assumes anything about the deck you want to create, that is if you want a deck consisting of 20 Aces of hearts, the service would be happy to create it.

 ## Endpoints

 API provides parameters to Create card decks and Open and Draw cards from existing decks.